 They all turned around, sure enough there was a smaller moon, much closer to how Earth’s moon appears on a regular night, just about half way up the sky above the trees.

 “Yeah, that’s going to be a problem.”
-Sly said, without thinking.
-“Everyone calm down, Zeke shared his story of how he got here, now you two.”
+Sylvester said, without thinking.
+“Everyone calm down, Ezekiel shared his story of how he got here, now you two.”
 He waved at Beth and Vincent.
 “Tell me how you got here.
 Then I’ll tell you how I got here and we can see if there’s a common thread.”